-All authorised operators had up to date training in basic life support and were aware of what action to take in the event of a medical emergency.
+As discussed previously, Ms Svarcova had provided evidence of up to date training in basic life support to RQIA following the inspection and was aware of what action to take in the event of a medical emergency.
 There was a written protocol in place for dealing with recognised medical emergencies.